 Richard Sax Food Action Grant

-> Click here to make a Richard Sax Food Action Grant designated donation.
+> Click Now to donate to the Richard Sax Food Action Grant

 The Culinary Trust had a hunger-relief fund in place in 1992 as part of its philanthropic outreach.
 Donations were received from members through the annual conference registration form.
 In 1996, after Richard’s death, a fund drive was started by Harriet Bell, Flo Braker, Barry Estabrook, Roy Finamore, Nick Malgieri, Rux Martin and Judith Weber, all IACP members, to memorialize him and support a cause that he actively worked for – hunger relief.
 Attaching Richard’s name to the Trust’s hunger-relief fund seemed like a perfect fit and made the fund appeal personal.
 The Trust continues to combine interest earned from the fund with donations from IACP annual conference attendees to administer a one-time grant in IACPs annual conference host city.